KNMI/adaguc-server/README.md

 * http://localhost:8090/adaguc-services/wcs?
 For serving Web Coverage Services
 * http://localhost:8090/adaguc-services/adagucopendap/ For serving OpenDAP services
 * http://localhost:8090/adaguc-services/autowms?
 For getting the list of visualizable resources
+* http://localhost:8090/adaguc-services/servicehealth?
+For getting overview and status of available datasets